 Important Considerations When Choosing LED Post Top Retrofits

-If you have ample space, IESNA recommends high-mounted and high-wattage luminaires, well spaced for uniform illuminance.
-In pedestrian zones, shorter mounting heights of 10ft to 20ft are recommended.
-30ft to 60ft mounting heights are recommended for larger spaces.
+If you have ample space, IESNA recommends mounting high with high-wattage and well spaced for uniform lighting.
+Recommendations in pedestrian zones are mounting heights of 10ft to 20ft and 30ft to 60ft for larger spaces.

-High-mounted, high-wattage post top fixtures disperse light in a broad range so you will require fewer poles.
-Some municipalities and zones restrict mounting heights for lighting fixtures, so it pays to first ask – especially if you are installing post top light fixtures afresh.
-IESNA recommends more poles used for low mounting height lights and lower LED wattages to ensure uniformity and reduce light wastage.
+High-mounted, high-wattage post top fixtures disperse light in a broad range.
+Some municipalities and zones restrict mounting heights for lighting fixtures.
+It pays to first ask – especially if you are installing post top light fixtures afresh.
+IESNA recommends using more poles for low mounting heights.
+Also with lower LED wattages to ensure uniformity and reduce light wastage.

 Tool-less openings on poles make it easy to unhook snaps that open hinged fixture doors.
-This makes relamping much easier because juggling a bunch of screwdrivers on a bucket truck is not easy.
-If, for example, the screws drop during installations or relamping 20 feet down, too much time will be spent recovering them and getting back up again to complete the job.
+Re-lamping is much easier because juggling screwdrivers on a bucket truck is not easy.
+If the screws drop during installations 20 feet down, too much time is spent recovering them.
+Then getting back up again to complete the job.

-Post top light fixtures are exposed to harsh weather conditions and vandalism and need to be well built with high-quality materials to outlast the abuse.
-Of the three types of lens materials available, acrylic, polycarbonate, and glass, the latter is very brittle and damages easily.
+Post top light fixtures are exposed to harsh weather conditions and vandalism.
+They need to be well built with high-quality materials to outlast the abuse.
+Three types of lens materials available: acrylic, polycarbonate, and glass.
+The latter is very brittle and damages.

-Polycarbonate lenses are the most durable lenses out there and acrylic lenses come a close second.
-To ensure that you purchase long-lasting LED post top retrofits, make sure that they have the right Ingress Protection rating.
+Polycarbonate lenses are the most durable lenses out there.
+Acrylic lenses come in a close second.
+Ensure you buy long-lasting LED post top retrofits.
+Make sure they have the right Ingress Protection- IP rating.

-A well sealed light fixture will have an IP rating of 66 and above, meaning that it is impermeable to dirt and wetness.
-Its lenses will last longer since dirt and water will not form clumps inside the fixture, reducing its light efficiency and destroying the electrical components.
+A well sealed light fixture will have an IP rating of 66 and above.
+This means that it's impermeable to dirt and wetness.
+The lenses last longer since dirt and water will not clump inside the fixture.
+The dirt reduces its light efficiency and destroys the electrical components.

-Low quality light fixtures that are wrongly placed can obstruct surveillance cameras, compromising a property's security.
-Always match your light fixtures’ spectral output to your surveillance technology to ensure that the cameras work optimally.
+Low quality lights placed wrong can obstruct surveillance cameras, compromising a property's security.
+Always match your light fixtures’ spectral output to your surveillance to ensure the cameras work.

 There are many forms of light pollution.
 One is glare.
 It is excessive intense light that causes visual discomfort.
-There is also light trespass that happens when luminaires send out their light to areas where it is not required.
-Sky glow occurs in urban areas, causing the over-brightening of the sky in residential spaces.
-There is also light clutter, which is simply the excessive grouping of light fixtures that are very bright and confusing due to their intensity and placement.
+There's also light trespass that happens when light creeps out to areas where it is not required.
+Sky glow occurs in urban areas, causing the over-brighten sky in residential spaces.
+There's also light clutter.
+This is excessive groups of light fixtures too bright due to the intensity and placement.

 The IDA estimates that over 30% of all light produced is wasted.
-This amounts to an annual loss of 22 billion kWh which can be compared to the cost of 12.9 million oil barrels or 3.6 million coal tons.
+This annual loss of 22 billion kWh can compare to the cost of 12.9 million oil barrels or 3.6 million coal tons.

-Light pollution and trespass can affect the areas adjacent to a commercial property, becoming a nuisance.
-IESNA advices that post top light fixtures should have a well-controlled distribution of candelas.
-You should also use LED light fixtures because they disperse their light in one direction, controlling upward light emissions that cause light pollution.
+Light pollution and trespass affects commercial property areas and becomes a nuisance.
+IESNA advises post top light fixtures should have a well-controlled distribution of candelas.
+You should use LED light fixtures because they disperse their light in one direction.
+This ontrolls upward light emissions that cause light pollution.

-Your post top light fixtures should be on the same level to eliminate the formation of shadows that turn curbs, steps, or clumps of bushes into tripping hazards.
-The darker areas between outdoor lights decrease the eye's ability to adapt to activities happening in the spots.
-Post top fixtures should, therefore, be well spaced to minimize dark spots glare and that can impair vision and cause visual discomfort.
+Place post top lights on the same level to cut the shadows that turn curbs and steps into tripping hazards.
+Dark areas between outdoor lights decrease the ability to see activities.
+Post top fixtures should be well spaced to cut dark spots that impair vision.

 People perceive light in relation to its surroundings.
-Poorly lit outdoor spaces usually tend to look much darker when compared to brightly lit spaces nearby.
-The distribution of post top light fixtures on sidewalks will also dramatically affect the side walk's usage and appeal.
+Poor lit outdoor spaces look much darker when compared to bright lit spaces nearby.
+The spacing of post top fixtures on sidewalks affects the sidewalk's usage and appeal.

-Staggered post top light fixtures are usually placed across pathways, sidewalks, or streets from each other.
-They allow for a lighting arrangement that is informal and can assist in utilizing lesser poles since they cause an overlap of illumination.
+Staggered post top light fixtures are placed across from each other.
+Usually by pathways, sidewalks, or streets .
+They allow for a lighting arrangement that's informal and overlapping light.

-This type of post top light arrangement places light poles formally aligned across a sidewalk, street, road, or pathway.
-This arrangement can help with the placement of holiday lights or banners when the season calls for it.
+In this type of arrangement light poles align across a sidewalk, street, road, or pathway.
+This arrangement can also help with of holiday lights or banners when the season calls for it.

-The design of the post top light fixtures used should meet your community's standards and preferences.
-You will need to know factors like how many luminaires you are allowed to use per post, unique colors, materials, or finishes, and the style required – whether traditional, historical, or contemporary.
-Ensure that your chosen light fixture design blends well with other amenities such as outdoor furniture.
+The design of the post top light fixtures should meet your community's standards.
+Factors you will need to know are the allowed luminaires to use per post.
+Find out requirements for unique colors, and materials.
+Also find out requirements on finishes– whether traditional, historical, or contemporary.
+Chose light fixture designs that blend well with other amenities like outdoor furniture.

 Banners or Pole Decorations

-The posts where the light fixtures are mounted can be used to hold double or single objects.
-But the objects placed on the posts must not interfere with the mounting height of the lights and must correspond with the lights’ style.
+The posts where the light fixtures mount hold double or single objects.
+But the objects on the posts must not interfere with the mounting height of the lights.
+And must correspond with the lights’ style.

-The poles can also be used to hold hanging planters that are non-irrigated.
+The poles can also hold hanging planters that are non-irrigated.
 Irrigated planters should have enclosed pipes.

-Be sure to purchase LED post top retrofit bulbs with energy management options like timers and photocells.
-These will turn your post top light fixtures on and off effectively and dim their light output when necessary.
-For Instance, Cambridge, MA, has LED post top retrofit bulbs that dim up to 50% at dusk and only 30% of their total light output is availed from 10 pm till sunrise.
+Be sure to buy LED post top retrofit bulbs with energy options like timers and photocells.
+These will turn your post top light fixtures on and off and dim their light output when necessary.
+For instance, Cambridge, MA, has LED post top retrofit bulbs that dim up to 50% at dusk and only 30% from 10 pm till sunrise.

-UC Davis, on the other hand, has 1500 LED post top retrofits with motion sensors.
+UC Davis has 1500 LED post top retrofits with motion sensors.
 When the streets of the campus are empty, these post top lights give off only 10% of their light output.
 If a car or a person is detected, the light output increases to 80% or 90% to enhance visibility.
 These light control systems have afforded both campuses 80% energy cost savings.

-HID bulbs are limited in terms of customization, efficiency, and wattage range, but LEDs are not.
-They are very powerful and efficient, and a LED light fixture of 6W to 9W is capable of providing as much light as a 60W HID light bulb.
+HID bulbs have limits in customization, efficiency, and wattage range, but LEDs do not.
+They are powerful and efficient.
+A LED light fixture of 6W to 9W is capable of providing as much light as a 60W HID light bulb.

-Since with LEDs, wattage does not necessarily quantify their level of brightness, a metric known as a footcandle is used to measure illuminance adequacy.
-Wattage basically measures the amount of electric power a light fixture utilizes, and LEDs are so energy efficient that they use less power to produce as much light as higher-wattage bulbs.
-Since you can’t retrofit HIDs with LEDs watt for watt, foot candles are used.
+With LEDs wattage does not quantify their level of brightness.
+So a metric known as a footcandle measures illuminance adequacy.
+Wattage measures the amount of electric power a light fixture utilizes.
+LEDs are so energy efficient they use less power to produce as much light as higher-wattage bulbs.
+Since you can’t retrofit HIDs with LEDs watt for watt, you use foot candles.

 A footcandle (FC) equals one lumen of light per square foot of space.
-Foot-candles are used to determine the amount of light sufficient for a space.
+Foot-candles determine the amount of light enough for a space.
 The foot candles recommended by the IES for LED post top retrofits are as follows:

 large civic and cultural centers, or athletic events